benchase33/blog_copy/_posts/2022-07-18-prop_scores.md

 # Matching

 I think about matching as two distinct steps.
 First, we separate our data into treated subjects and untreated subjects.
 In our example, this would be patients who received the experimental drug and patients who did not receive the drug.
-Next, for each treated subject, we find at least one untreated subject that is *similar* to the treated subject.
+Second, for each treated subject, we find at least one untreated subject that is *similar* to the treated subject.
 If we cannot find a similar untreated subject for a given treated subject, we remove the treated subject from our analysis.
 Untreated subjects that don't get matched to treated subjects also get removed.
 When we’re done, we estimate any causal effects using only the treated subjects and their matches.

 This new population of *matched pairs* will be similar enough that confounders are no longer a threat to our estimates.
 To drive this point home, think about the following: if all subjects are 50 years old, age can't possibly be a confounder.
-The same might be true if all subjects were either 49 or 50, and so on.
+We don't necessarily need similarity this extreme, but the closer we can get, the more accurate our estimates of the causal effect will be.

 We use *propensity scores* to determine if two subjects are similar during the matching process.

 # Propensity Scores

 <a id = 'footnote-1-ref'></a>I think of a propensity score as a probability a subject was treated given a set of confounders.
 This probability can be estimated using a logistic regression model, although there are more robust techniques<sup>[1](#myfootnote1)</sup> .
 We say two subjects are similar if the difference between their propensity scores is below some threshold.
 This threshold generally depends on your sample size; in an ideal world with infinite data, we would only use exact matches.
-I think a good rule of thumb is to have the smallest threshold possible without creating a dubious sample size (e.g., 10 subjects)
+I think a good rule of thumb is to have the smallest threshold possible without creating a dubious sample size (e.g., 10 subjects).

 Matching is only one way we can use propensity scores.
 There are other techniques, such as *stratification*, which have their own pros and cons.